Homeowner FAQ

 How accurate is the severity score?

 Caro's severity rating uses a 1–10 scale (1 = cosmetic or very minor, 10 = uninhabitable).
-It is designed to help you prioritize next steps, not to replace professional evaluation.
-Each result includes a confidence score (0–1) that tells you how reliable that particular finding is.
+It is generated by calibrated rules from your answers and is designed to help you prioritize next steps, not to replace professional evaluation; always verify findings with a licensed professional.

 Do I need to create an account?